 For example, let’s say you are a UK citizen who is a tax resident of Germany.
 You open an offshore bank account at DBS in Singapore.
 Because of CRS, DBS Bank in Singapore must send all your bank account’s financial information to tax authorities in Germany.
 So, the German tax authorities will see exactly how much money you have in the account.
-They will also see all of your past transactions, and more.
+They will also see all of your past transactions and more.
 If the bank does not send this information to your country of residence, they can jeopardize their own business and incur huge financial penalties.

 If this UK citizen who is a German tax resident decides he wants to be “sneaky” and not tell the German government about his bank account in Singapore… he’s making a very poor, short-sighted decision.
 The Singapore bank is going to tell the German government about the bank account no matter what, even if he doesn’t report it.
 This means that the German tax authorities will find out, will still try to collect the tax owed, and will probably slap him with additional financial penalties.

 They incorrectly think that just because someone has an offshore bank account, they must be doing something wrong, illegal, hiding money, or evading taxes.
 But, this isn’t true.

 The easiest option is to obtain tax residency in a no-tax or low-tax jurisdiction.
 The best residency options for you will depend on your country of citizenship.

-In most countries, if a citizen or resident leaves their home-country and establishes residency in a new jurisdiction, they become a tax resident of that new jurisdiction.
-This means, they are subject to the tax laws of the new country.
+In most countries, if a citizen or resident leaves their home country and establishes residency in a new jurisdiction, they become a tax resident of that new jurisdiction.
+This means they are subject to the tax laws of the new country.

 Choosing where you acquire tax residency is an important financial decision that most people overlook.
 Where you have tax residency will dictate the size of your tax obligations for the rest of your life (or until your permanent residency expires).
 So, choose wisely… and strategically.

 This “two-step” approach to residency requires people to obtain residency in an onshore or mid-shore jurisdiction before moving to a no-tax or low-tax jurisdiction.
 Obviously, where you choose to move will depend on your citizenship and current residency.

-For example, Germans can’t just wake up one day and decide to relocate to a no-tax jurisdiction, get residency there, and start paying zero tax.
+For example, Germans can’t just wake up one day and decide to relocate to a no-tax jurisdiction, get residency there, and start paying zero taxes.
 Germans have to continue paying taxes to Germany and would effectively be penalized for moving to a no-tax country.

 Instead, many German citizens opt to first obtain residency in a more acceptable jurisdiction (that their government approves of) for a few years.
 We’ll call this a “non-tax haven country.”

-Some nationalities, like German and French, have more hoops to jump through than citizens of other countries when it comes to moving abroad to optimize their personal tax situation.
+Some nationalities, like German and French, have more hoops to jump through than citizens of other offshore countries when it comes to moving abroad to optimize their personal tax situation.
 Thus, careful planning is required before they can move to a low-tax or no-tax country and reap the benefits.

 Sticking with this example, a Canadian can obtain tax residency in a country with no tax, low taxes, or that has territorial taxation.
 Then, the Canadian citizen can simply file their “exit tax return” (if they haven’t already) and officially obtain “non-resident status” from the CRA, the Canadian tax authority.